LedgerSync/ledger_sync-docs/docs/02-architecture/03-serialization.md

----
-sidebar_position: 3
----

 # Serializers

-Serializers take a [Resource](resources.md) and output a hash.
+Serializers take a [Resource](02-resources.md) and output a hash.
 For example:

 ```ruby
 customer = LedgerSync::NetSuite::Customer.new(